-Over the next six to eight months the Jamestown Rediscovery team will work with specialists to collect evidence to try to prove whether the man buried in the aisle grave is Governor, Sir George Yeardley.
-Preliminary forensic analysis in the field indicates that the individual is a male around 40 years of age, which is in line with what is known about Yeardley.
+The Jamestown Rediscovery team is currently working with specialists to collect and analyze evidence to try to prove whether the man buried in the chancel grave is Governor, Sir George Yeardley.
+Preliminary forensic analysis in the field indicated that the individual is a male around 40 years of age, which is in line with what is known about Yeardley.

-The skeletal remains will undergo additional forensic analysis by the Skeletal Biology Program team at the Smithsonian’s National Museum of Natural History once excavation is complete.
+The skeletal remains are undergo additional forensic analysis by the Skeletal Biology Program team at the Smithsonian’s National Museum of Natural History.
 The biological profile of every skeleton is unique and the Smithsonian team reads the clues “written” in the bones for information on sex, age, health, activities in life, and sometimes the cause of death.
-The skeletal remains will also be tested chemically to look at the lead levels and carbon isotope ratios, which can indicate the individual’s status and origin.
+The skeletal remains are also being tested chemically to look at the lead levels and carbon isotope ratios, which can indicate the individual’s status and origin.

-Dental specialists Dr. Josh Cohen of Virginia Commonwealth University and Dr. Martin Levin of the University of Pennsylvania will examine the calculus on the man’s teeth.
+Dental specialists Dr. Josh Cohen of Virginia Commonwealth University and Dr. Martin Levin of the University of Pennsylvania are examining the calculus on the man’s teeth.
 Dental calculus, a repository for genetic material over a person’s lifetime, can shed light on an individual’s diet, environment, and health history.

 Once all of the research is completed, Jamestown Rediscovery archaeologists plan to reinter the remains, giving proper recognition to this remarkable individual who has been lost to history for centuries.